Client Earlee Products

 Wet production at Earlee Products.

-Pollard discovered that the departments operated like silos; they only really talked to each other when there was a problem that needed solving.
+Our consultant discovered that the departments operated like silos; they only really talked to each other when there was a problem that needed solving.
 The siloed communication created a considerable barrier to the success of the project, so the staff from all departments would need to be engaged.

 Dry production at Earlee Products.